Mascarene teal: Taxonomy

-In 2001, Cheke attempted to identify bird species on a 1670 illustration of a Dutch farm at Foul Bay, Mauritius, which showed agricultural practices and various animals.
-Cheke was primarily concerned with identifying a bird that had previously been suggested to be a dodo, which he instead considered a Mauritius sheldgoose.
-He found the other birds more enigmatic, but suggested two other waterbirds depicted in a stream could be cormorants or ducks; he noted that no visitors had mentioned living cormorants, while the Mascarene teal was still abundant at the time.
-Lastly, he identified a crow-like bird as a Mauritius bulbul.

-In 2008, Cheke and the British palaeontologist Julian P. Hume noted that while the Mascarene teal was similar to both the Sunda teal and Bernier's teal, the latter is brown, while one description indicates the Mascarene species was grey like the Sunda species; these species belong to a group called "grey teal", indicating dispersal from the east.
-Several of these types were previously thought to be races of Bernier's teal, but are now considered full species.
-Cheke and Hume therefore raised the possibility that the Sunda teal bones Mourer-Chauviré and colleagues had used to compare with the Mascarene teal actually belonged to the Australian grey teal (A. gracilis) instead.
-These writers also suggested the ambiguous account of two kinds of ducks on Réunion could be explained by the possible Aythya remains, which they considered similar enough to the extant Madagascar pochard (Aythya innotata) that it could be that species.
+In 2008, Cheke and the British palaeontologist Julian P. Hume noted that while the Mascarene teal was similar to both the Sunda teal and Bernier's teal, the latter is brown, while one description indicates the Mascarene species was grey like the Sunda species; these species belong to a group called "grey teals", indicating dispersal from the east.
+Several of these types were previously thought to be races of the Sunda teal, but are now considered full species.
+Cheke and Hume raised the possibility that the Sunda teal bones Mourer-Chauviré and colleagues compared with the Mascarene teal actually belonged to the Australian grey teal (A. gracilis).
+These writers suggested the ambiguous account of two kinds of ducks on Réunion could be explained by the possible Aythya remains, which they considered similar enough to the extant Madagascar pochard (Aythya innotata) that it could be that species.